Tristannn1337/Ivory/README.md

         -   But partial NFT ownership over NFT's share of rewards becomes tricky...
         -   Should play with solutions in code
 -   Validator bond renewal
-    -   Bond holders act as a mini-DAO for renewal proposals.
+    -   Bondholders act as a mini-DAO for renewal proposals.
-    -   Renewal proposals may only be put up for vote by the operator.
+    -   Renewal proposals may only be put up for a vote by the operator.
     -   May only occur before `maturity - grace_period - 14_days` and pass before `maturity - grace_period`.
     -   Require buyout of no-votes and absent votes by either operator or by yes-votes, with favor given to yes-votes.
     -   Renewal fails if voting ends without enough ether to cover buyout no-votes and absent votes.